 Roughly roll out and measure you pastry, should be slightly larger than the dish you are using, prick well with a fork, keep in fridge until needed.
 We used a heavy bottomed oval casserole dish.

-Heat dish for a few minutes, then take out and add your oil, butter, veggies, sugar, vinegar, thyme and season.
+Heat dish in the oven for a few minutes, then take out and add your oil, veggies, sugar, vinegar, thyme and season.
 Mix well and bake in the oven for half an hour or until caramelised.
 Then take out dish, squeeze on orange juice and a splash more oil.
 Stir the veggies around to loosen and coat with the oil, make sure the veggies are packed in nice and tight (and flat), then carefully lay on your pastry case (brush top side with some olive oil), tuck in at edges, should fit nice and snug.
-Put back in oven for 20 mins, or until nicely golden brown…..
+Put back in oven for 20-25 mins, or until pastry is nicely golden brown…..

 Prepare dressing.
 Add all ingredients to a bowl (small blender would be good for this) and mix vigorously together.
 Check for seasoning and make sure its nicely citrus, to balance the sweetness of the tart.
 Perfect when drizzled on all over the tart.

 This is a good time to throw a green salad together.